 To learn more about Hubail's situation and the images in the show, I spoke to another photographer from the Road Bloc Collective who did not wish to be identified for safety reasons; he will be called "Abo Fadhel" for the purpose of this interview.

 VICE: First off, how has the use of urban space in Bahrain changed in the last few years?

-Abo Fadhel: Since 2011, roads have become places where people stand up for their rights: sometimes they turn out as a war zone, sometimes as theaters for different expressions, through graffiti, sculptures, and road blocks.
+Abo Fadhel: Since 2011, roads have become places where people stand up for their rights: sometimes they turn out as a war zone, sometimes as theatres for different expressions, through graffiti, sculptures and road blocks.

 There has been a visible increase of security by the government.
 Why?